lungerbo/dse511_project/README.md

 # **DSE511_Project: Predicting NFL Win Totals**

 ## **Problem Statement**
 This project investigates whether the number of wins an NFL team achieves in a season can be predicted before the season starts.
-Using historical team statistics and preseason win total betting lines, we aim to build a predictive model with potential applications in sports analytics and betting.
+Using historical team statistics, we aim to build a predictive model with potential applications in sports analytics.

 ## **Data**
 The dataset includes:
-- Historical NFL team statistics and preseason betting lines from the 2021, 2022, and 2023 seasons.
+- Historical NFL team statistics from the 2021, 2022, and 2023 seasons.

 ## **Approach**
 1. **Web Scraping in R**:
-   Extract NFL team statistics and preseason betting data from CBS Sports for multiple seasons.
+   Extract NFL team statistics from CBS Sports for multiple seasons.
 2. **Data Processing and Analysis in Python**:
    Use Python for detailed analysis and generating visual insights to support the predictive models.
 3. **Predictive Modeling in R**: